 The Company measures its property at cost less accumulated depreciation and impairment.
-The Company carried out an assessment of impairment of its property, at 31 December 2014 by appointing independent professional valuers to determine its fair value.
+The Company carried out an assessment of impairment of its property, at 31 December 2015 by appointing independent professional valuers to determine its fair value.
 The fair value of property is based on market data, using comparable adjusted prices in relation to the nature, location or condition of the property.
-The impairment loss incurred was recognized as an expense in the income statement.
+From the impairment test at December 31, 2014, the impairment loss incurred was recognized as an expense in the income statement.